In May I had the pleasure of speaking on a panel at a Grow with Hubspot event in Hong Kong.

-I gave the following three pieces of advice to the executives I met at the HubSpot event that I try to follow every day, and I’m certain you can use them to grow your business:
+I gave the following three pieces of advice to the executives I met at the HubSpot event that I try to follow every day, and I’m sure you can use them to grow your business:

-Make Time to Talk to Your Customers
+Make Time To Talk To Your Customers